-The unifying theme of the research in my group is the understanding and manipulation of information processing in cells and tissues.
+The unifying theme of the research in my group is the understanding and manipulation of information processing in cells and tissues/cell populations.
 This is approached through a combination of (i) mathematical modelling (ii) theoretical work (iii) systems approaches, including tool development (iv) collaboration with a range of experimentalists.
 Characteristic of this research area is a broad diversity of problems at different levels and scales, substantial possibilities for application, and the confluence of the natural sciences, mathematics and engineering, including systems engineering.
 Some of the approaches developed and employed can be used in related non-biological contexts.
 This is discussed in greater detail below.

 There are a broad range of challenges involved in this endeavour.
-The complexity of information processing in cells and tissues stems from multiple sources.
-In addition to the large number of molecular components, abundant nonlinearity in different forms, widespread feedback, the effects of stochasticity and spatial aspects and the different forms of cellular interaction all play important roles.Furthermore,the organization of networks, shaped by evolution, is subtle.
-Dissecting the behaviour of cells and tissues and information processing through them involves the confluence of biology, physics, chemistry, mathematics and engineering.
-Engineering approaches are involved both in the understanding and manipulation of cellular networks
+The complexity of information processing in cells and tissues/cell populations stems from multiple sources.
+In addition to the large number of molecular components, abundant nonlinearity in different forms, widespread feedback, the effects of stochasticity and spatial aspects and the different forms of cellular interaction all play important roles.Furthermore,the organization of networks, shaped by evolution, is often challenging to uncover.

 The research in my group employs an interdisciplinary engineering approach in this context, with two broad strands.
 The first strand involves mathematical and computational modelling in a selection of concrete problems of basic and applied interest.
 We collaborate with cell biologists, biomedical scientists and engineers as well as synthetic biologists in this regard.
 Mathematical modelling involves temporal, spatial and stochastic descriptions as appropriate and some of the modelling is explicitly multi-level.
 We develop both simplified and detailed mechanistic models which are analyzed through computational and analytical means.